 An application must be made online at www.birmingham.gov.uk/schooladmissions or by using a Local Authority Preference Form.
-Pupils will be admitted at age 11 without reference to ability or aptitude.
+Boys will be admitted at age 11 without reference to ability or aptitude.
 The number of intended admissions for the year commencing September 2023 will be no less than 160.
 We are currently in discussion with Birmingham City Council to confirm admission numbers.

-- Looked after or previously looked after children.
+- Looked after or previously looked after boys.

-- Boys with a brother already at the school who will still be in attendance at the time the sibling enters the school.
+- Boys with a brother already at the school who will still be in attendance in September 2023.

 - Boys who live nearest the school.

-Distance - Distance between home and school will be a straight line measurement from the front door of the student’s residence to the school’s main entrance door at reception.
-The Local authority uses a computerised system, which measures all distances in metres.
-Ordnance Survey supply the co-ordinates that are used to plot an applicant’s home address within this system.
+Distances are calculated on the basis of a straight-line measurement between the applicant’s home address and the main school gates.
+The Local Authority uses a computerised system, which measures all distances in metres.
+Ordnance Survey supply the co-ordinates that are used to plot an applicant’s home address and the address of the school.

 In Year Applications

 Applications made outside the normal admissions round (in-year admissions) should be made directly to the school.
 On receipt of an in-year application KNBS will notify parents of the outcome of their application, in writing, within 15 school days.
 KNBS will also notify the local authority of the application and it's outcome, this is to allow the local authority to keep up to date with figures on the availability of school places in Birmingham.

 Parents who wish to appeal against the decision to refuse their son admission should contact the Appeals Clerk on 0121 628 0010 to register their appeal.
 Details will then be forwarded on to the Schools Appeals Team at Birmingham City Council.